Feyerabend/cc/ch08/sec8.13/README.md

 At first, types were viewed largely as pragmatic engineering devices.
 A compiler needed to know how many bits an object occupied, which machine instructions to use, and how memory should be organized.
 Types were therefore connected to representation and efficiency An integer and a floating-point number required different operations, and the language needed a way to encode this distinction.

+#### Abstractions comes to life ..

 Yet deeper logical ideas soon entered programming language design.
 The influence of lambda calculus, formal logic, and early type theory became increasingly visible, especially through functional programming languages and research into language semantics.
-What had begun as a practical mechanism for organizing memory evolved into a sophisticated mathematical discipline.
+What had begun as a practical mechanism for organising memory evolved into a sophisticated mathematical discipline.

 A type system may be described mathematically as a collection of rules assigning classifications